Journey to Pascha

 Scripture

 Read together Matthew 26: 6-30.
 Ask students to compare (as the services do) the woman who anoints Christ’s feet with Judas.
-Use these questions:
+Use these questions, and let students give answers.
+Suggestions of points to emphasize are in italics:

 What does Jesus mean by saying, “You always have the poor with you” in verse 11?
 (He means that the poor can always be helped and shown love, but there is a limited time for people to show their love for Him, since He will not be in the world much longer.
 This is why he tells Judas not to trouble the woman who has done a beautiful thing for Him.
 He knows Judas’ heart, and knows that Judas’ concern for the poor is not sincere.)